birkheadc/ProjectsWebApi/README.md

 ## Database

 This project makes manual calls to a MySql database.
-The database consists of three tables, which can be created via the following schema:
+The database consists of five tables, which can be created via the following schema:

 **Main Projects Table:**

+The main table containing each project.

 ```
 CREATE TABLE IF NOT EXISTS `projects` (
   `project_id` VARCHAR(36) NOT NULL,
   `project_name` tinytext,
-  `short_description` text,
-  `long_description` text,
   `site` text,
   `source` text,
   `is_favorite` tinyint(1) NOT NULL DEFAULT 0,